kalinagg/apetitni.ne6ta/README.md

 ## Available Scripts for the Client App

-In the project directory client, you can run:
+In the project directory, you can run:

 ### `npm run dev`